Dog Plays With A Tennis Ball

 Testing for cranial drawer or tibial thrust is not painful; however, some dogs might be too tense or nervous to allow a thorough exam.
 If this is the case, your veterinarian might recommend giving your dog a sedative to complete the examination.

-Patients with chronic ruptures associated with a large amount of scar tissue and arthritis may not exhibit cranial drawer.
+Patients with chronic ruptures associated with a large amount of scar tissue and arthritis may not exhibit cranial drawer, but they still have CCL disease.

 Your veterinarian will also likely order X-rays to rule out other potential causes of hind-limb lameness and to evaluate the extent of arthritis within the joint.